lhz9999/TLGA/README.md

 ## Usage

-1. train the model
+1. How to train the model

    ```
    python train.py
-       -m
-           Path to the trained model used.
-If empty, the model will start training on the dataset from the very beginning.
+   python train.py -m /your/model_path/    # Path to the saved model.
+If empty, it will start a new training.
    ```

-2. test the model
+2. How to test the model

    ```
-   python decode.py /your_model_path/   # where you save the model.
+   python decode.py /your_model_path/   # where you save the model
    ```

 ## Evaluation Metrics